Updated June 2020

 I hired a guide when I explored Machu Picchu.
 It’s a vast and fascinating city and I wanted to know more about.
 I wanted the details.
 We went as fast or slow as I wanted and I didn’t have to compete with other travelers.
 Plus, I could ask questions to my heart’s content without feeling as if I was hogging his attention.
 The investment was worth every penny.

-You Want to Go Alone but on a Tour
+You Want to Travel Alone but on a Tour

 Chances are, you have a dream destination in mind.
 Perfect.
 Now, how do you want to see it?
 Do you want a general introduction to your destination and hit the main tourist hotspots, or do you have a particular passion filter you want to apply to your decision?

-Today, there are many companies that provide highly specialized tours that cater to all types of enthusiasts who love culinary trips, African safaris and adventure activities to photography workshops, itineraries focused on history and virtually everything else in between.
+Today, there are many companies that provide highly specialized tours that cater to all types of enthusiasts who love culinary trips, African safaris, polar bear tours, adventure activities to photography workshops, itineraries focused on history, and virtually everything else in between.
 I recommend these types of tours because focusing on something you love and traveling is a potent combination.
 You’ll also be with like-minded people, maximizing your chances of having a great time.

 How to Find the Right Tour For You